Unconditioning Sound in German Romanticism

 Sonority is the form through which the body manifests itself as a necessary ontological zone of emergence, hence as soul of the body.

 The soul here does not belong to a subject, but designates an impersonal process of idealization.
 As such, music, which emerges from sonority, is not an art particular to human beings; indeed, music does not require humanity for its realization.
 Music belongs to the cosmos, even in its inorganic forms.
-The ear, then, becomes a privileged (and paradoxical) organ of the inorganic, or that part of the human being most consonant with inorganic modes of appearance.
+The ear, then, becomes a privileged organ of the inorganic, or that part of the human being most consonant with inorganic modes of appearance.
 Schelling writes: “the roots of the sense of hearing reside within anorganic nature, within magnetism.
 The hearing organ itself is merely magnetism that has developed to organic perfection.”

 (60)